Chapter 2 : Him

 There was absolute silence.

 “Good night, Mr. Walker.”

 I tapped the edge of the wardrobe twice and turned the knob like a combination lock.
-It opened it to reveal a fountain-like structure—a pensive.
-More specifically, the pensive of Albus Potter.
-Legend states that in his old home, he had this particular pensive tailored to his needs.
+It opened it to reveal a fountain-like structure—a pensieve.
+More specifically, the pensieve of Albus Potter.
+Legend stated that in his old home, he had this particular pensieve tailored to his mind.
 That it contained not only his memories, but memories of those around him.
 And that these memories would be more than just faint recollections, but very vivid and intimate accounts that read like journal entries.
 The observer would be able to sense the emotions of many.
-I pondered why Albus would make his recollections so…intimate.
-In all the rubble and chaos and disorder, precisely what was he trying to preserve?
+I wondered why Albus would make his recollections so…intimate.
+In all the rubble and chaos and disorder, what could he have been trying to preserve?